 This capstone course involves the development of a group project.
 The development effort will be combined with an introduction to systems development and life cycle.
 Students will also receive an introduction to orally presenting technical information to a technical audience.
 Each group will present their project design and the final project; 2 hours of lecture and 2 hours of laboratory per week.
-Prerequisite: CIS 2025 and 2271
+Prerequisite: CIS 2230, a grade of C- or better in CIS 2262 or CIS 2271